The golden plan of skating blind pays off for Tessa Virtue and Scott Moir

 "That's the beautiful thing about skating," Moir said, recalling a long-ago conversation with one of Canada's best figure skaters that stuck with him.
 "Kurt Browning told us once that you compete against other skaters, but everybody gets their own four minutes, so just control that."

-So out they went in search of their second gold medal in figure skating's glamour event, and their fifth at the Olympics, not knowing that France's Gabriella Papadakis and Guillaume CIzeron had just turned in a performance for the ages.
+So out they went in search of their second gold medal in figure skating's glamour event, and their fifth at the Olympics, not knowing that France's Gabriella Papadakis and Guillaume Cizeron had just turned in an extremely high score amid rumblings over the past two days that marks were being fudged by some judges to favour the French.
 Their combined score of 205.28 for the short and long programs was a new world record.

 When Virtue and Moir got off the ice a few minutes later and received their mark, 122.40 for the long program, they stared blankly up at the screen.
 Was it enough for the win when added to their marks from the short program a day earlier?
 They had no idea.
 They hadn't done the math.